Daniel Penny says he felt no shame after the NYC subway death of Jordan Neely

 Penny, 24, who is white, faces a felony charge of second-degree manslaughter for the death of Neely, a 30-year-old Black man who was homeless.
 The charge carries a maximum sentence of 15 years in prison.
 His next court date is July 17.

 The altercation took place on May 1 on a New York City subway train.
-Neely, who used to perform on subway platforms as a Michael Jackson impersonator, was shouting that he was hungry and thirsty and moments later, Penny put Neely in a chokehold for several minutes.
+Neely, who used to perform on subway platforms as a Michael Jackson impersonator, was shouting that he was hungry and thirsty and willing to die.
+Moments later, Penny put Neely in a chokehold for several minutes.
 Neely was pronounced dead that same day.

 "I can tell you that the threats, the menacing, the terror that Jordan Neely introduced to that train has already been well documented," Penny told the Post.